FrogBattle/HelioBench/timelog.md

 ## Week 7

+### 18 Nov 2021
+* *1 hour* Start looking into Memcached and get the workload runner working.
+* *0.5 hour* Review last meeting notes and create a meeting agenda.
+* *0.5 hour* Have a supervisor meeting, upload relevant outcomes.

 ### 17 Nov 2021
 * *2 hours* Try to get on board with the PetClinic Spring API benchmark.
 Config service issues.
 Discovery service issues.
 * *1 hour* Try to get "microService" Spring API benchmark.
 Discovery service issues - server simply not starting.
 Built on top of SockShop images (Weaveworks).